project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

-Jira Work Management Pros and Cons at a Glance
+Jira Pros and Cons at a Glance

-Pros of Jira Work Management
+Pros of Jira

 Powerful advanced analytics give teams deeper insights on resource use.

-Data is one of the most powerful tools you can harness for the good of your organization when visualized in a meaningful way – and data visualization and reporting is precisely where Jira Work Management shines.
+Data is one of the most powerful tools you can harness for the good of your organization when visualized in a meaningful way – and data visualization and reporting is precisely where Jira shines.
 Numerous features, such as report analysis, time tracking, and dashboard insights provide users with advanced data insights compared to many other software offerings.
 For enterprise-level users utilizing multiple Jira products, Atlassian Analytics allows teams to analyze data trends across multiple Jira platforms, providing insights across the entire organization.

 Works well with other Jira Cloud products.

 Seamless integration across multiple technical and non-technical teams is one of the main selling points of the Jira ecosystem.
 That’s because the Atlassian software universe includes numerous applications designed to help teams work more efficiently.
-Not only is Jira Work Management included for free with every Jira license, it integrates seamlessly with the host of other Jira products so team members from every department can collaborate, connect, and even access company-wide data insights.
+Not only is Jira included for free with every Jira license, it integrates seamlessly with the host of other Jira products so team members from every department can collaborate, connect, and even access company-wide data insights.

-Atlassian’s Jira Work Management-compatible lineup includes:
+Atlassian’s Jira-compatible lineup includes:

 • Bitbucket